rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 ## TL;DR

-In `C` array works like a pointer, so array is always passed to method as a pointer.
+In `C` array works like a pointer, so array is always passed to a method as a pointer.

 The only difference from a proper pointer is that you can not re-assign it.
 So in runtime, there is no way to know about the size of the given pointer.